Multi-Objective Reinforcement Learning Based on Decomposition: A Taxonomy and Framework: Multi-Objective Reinforcement Learning Based on Decomposition (MORL/D)

-As previously mentioned, the goal of an MORL agent is to learn multiple policies, and is generally applied in an offline setting.
-Thus, at the training stage, there is no such thing as best action for each state since these can be Pareto incomparable.
-Also, various policies will probably lead to exploring different areas in the environment.
+As previously mentioned, the goal of an MORL agent is to learn multiple policies and is generally applied in an offline setting.
+Thus, in the training stage, there is no such thing as best action for each state, since these can be Pareto incomparable.
+In addition, various policies will probably lead to the exploration of different areas in the environment.
 Thus, adapting RL sampling strategies might be beneficial in such cases.

 \paragraph{Policy following.} The straightforward adaptation of the RL sampling strategy to MORL is the one implemented in Algorithm~\ref{algo:MORL/D}.
 At each iteration, the agent chooses one policy to follow and samples the environment according to this policy.
 The choice of which policy to execute at every iteration is very similar to the individual selection problem in MOO/D. Hence, methods coming from MOO/D can be readily applied.
 Additionally, it is also possible to use multiple policies in parallel to fill the buffer at each iteration \cite{chen_combining_2020}.